jnguye79/jnguye79/README.md

 # Jimmy Nguyen

 Welcome to my page!
 To start off, my day-to-day basis consolidates around work, personal projects, and learning new skills.
-I hope to bring about specific contributions that can help the world feel safer, easier, and better.
-In the future, I plan to share resources (media/guides/tutorials) to teach individuals how to code something small, something big, or something important to yourself.

-- 🔭 I’m currently working on my Capstone Project, proceeding through the Google Business Intelligence Certificate, and currently developing my portfolio which you can find out more <a href="https://jnguye79.github.io/jnguye79/">here</a>!
+- 🔭 I’m currently working on a number of a numbe rof cool projects
 - 🌱 I’m currently learning PostGreSQL, Power BI/Query, and DAX.
 Currently preparing to learn how to build online client dashboard for specific user groups.
 - 👯 I’m looking to collaborate on building personal projects.
 - 🤔 I’m looking for help with renovating my web portfolio page.